BitEscrow/escrow-sdk/README.md

 Deposits are the most magical part of the protocol, and a good amount of engineering has been poured into their construction.

-To start, each deposit account is a time-locked 2-of-2 taproot address.
+Each deposit account is a time-locked 2-of-2 taproot address.
 All deposits are guaranteed refundable, and the script path is only revealed in a worst-case scenario.

 In addition, this address is constructed using an extended version of the musig2 protocol, optimized for non-interactive signing a batch of transactions.
 This protocol is compatible with BIP327 and does not comprimise on any of the security features in the specification.